JanHerca/urantiapedia/output/wikijs/article/David_Kulieke/Effective_Study_Group_Leadership.md

 Several references support this idea:

 > The divine spirit makes contact with mortal man, not by feelings or emotions, but in the realm of the highest and most spiritualized thinking.
-It is your thoughts, not your feelings, that lead you Godward. [[UB 101:1.3](/en/The_Urantia_Book/101#p1_3)] (PP. 1104–05)
+It is your thoughts, not your feelings, that lead you Godward. [[UB 101:1.3](/en/The_Urantia_Book/101#p1_3)]

 > Material mind is the arena in which human personalities live, are self-conscious, make decisions, choose God or forsake him, eternalize or destroy themselves. [[UB 111:1.3](/en/The_Urantia_Book/111#p1_3)]